PlayForm/Delete/README.md

 DeploymentDelete -e example@account.com -i accountId -k accountKey
 ```

+DeploymentDelete will now delete deployments associated with all the projects in
+the account using the Cloudflare API older than 7 days.

 > **Note**
 >
 > This will not delete your last running deployment.

-This deletes all deployments associated with all the projects in the account
-using the Cloudflare API.

 ## Options